Who We Are

 I think it’s fair to say that we all have a moment in time that truly shapes the way we see and live life.
 For me, I have had quite a few, but two that stand out the most are the birth of my little girl and the day I was officially diagnosed with Multiple Sclerosis.

-They changed what I cherished, how I prioritized those people and things most important to me and how I saw the world.
-Events such as these can change one’s heart for the first two I mentioned instantaneously and the impact can be lifelong; but I wasn’t doing much when it came to that last point.
+Both events changed me.
+They changed what I cherished, how I prioritized those people and things most important to me, and how I saw the world.
+The impact can be lifelong, but I wasn’t doing much.
 I wanted to travel, but as a working mom raising a princess, time was never on my side.
 After MS, I realized I needed to make time.
-This world is a beautiful place and it would be a shame to never see past the places I’m familiar with or call home.
+This world is a beautiful place – it would be a shame to never see past the places I’m familiar with or call home.
 So I decided in 2018 to go to Paris for the 25th Anniversary of Le Diner en Blanc.

-How about I start teaching her intentionally about the world around us and when I did travel, make a point to ensure she came with me?
+Then I thought I could do better.
+How about I start teaching her intentionally about the world around us, and when I travel, make a point to ensure she comes with me?

 This sounds a lot prettier than the process actually would be, but isn’t that always the case?
 Kinda like the picture below.
 It could have been cute, but she couldn’t deal with the sun for two seconds!
 Moms know my pain when you want that perfect picture.
 I’m not alone here!